boazbk/tcs/lec_06_loops.md

 * _Arrays_: A NAND-CIRC program of $s$ lines touches at most $3s$ variables.
 While we can use variables with names such as  `Foo_17` or `Bar[22]`, they are not true arrays, since the number in the identifier is a constant that is "hardwired" into the program.

-![A NANDTM program has _scalar_ variables that can take a Boolean value, _array_ variables that hold a sequence of Boolean values, and a special _index_ variable `i` that can be used to index the array variables.
+![A NAND-TM program has _scalar_ variables that can take a Boolean value, _array_ variables that hold a sequence of Boolean values, and a special _index_ variable `i` that can be used to index the array variables.
 We refer to the `i`-th value of the array variable `Spam` using `Spam[i]`.
 At each iteration of the program the index variable can be incremented or decremented by one step using the `MODANDJMP` operation.](../figure/nandtmprog.png){#nandtmfig}

 Thus a good way to remember NAND-TM is using the following informal equation: